wkk91193/vehicle_tracking_api/README.md

 ## How to run locally.

-1. Please copy and replace the AppSetting.json file provided you via email.

-2. Open the solution on Visual Studio 2019 or later.
+1. Open the solution on Visual Studio 2019 or later.

-3. Build the solution.
+2. Build the solution.

-4. Run solution.
+3. Run solution.

-5. Use swagger Try out option/Postman rest client to test locally.
+4. Use swagger Try out option/Postman rest client to test locally.